 You can see above, that I used a star cookie cut-out to make the star for the top of the cake.
 I was relieved to finally get the look I wanted, without having to pull out the red, white, and blue sprinkles.
 Believe me, I was tempted!

-Make sure your butter is at room temp for this cake, which means you should set your butter out the night before you make it.
+Make sure your butter is at room temp for this cake, which means you should set your butter out a couple of hours before you make it.
 It takes 3/4 cup for the cake + 1/2 cup for the frosting.
 Trust me on this.
 It’s worth it!

 Since I live 1,000 miles away from my dad, I won’t be able to give him this cake.
 But the baking of it was a labor of love for HIM.
 He has a serious sweet tooth, and I’m sure he would have loved every bite.
 The good news is that I’ll be seeing him (and Mom) in three weeks.